Discovering Data Structures: Nearest Neighbor Search and Beyond: Introduction

 \subsection{Framework for data structure discovery}

-Data structure problems can often be decomposed into two steps: 1) data structure construction and 2) query execution.
-The first step transforms a raw dataset $D$ into a structured database $\hat{D}$, while query-execution performs lookups into $\hat{D}$ to retrieve the answer for some query $q$.
-The performance of a data structure is typically quantified in terms of two measures: \emph{space complexity}---how much memory is required to store the data structure, and \emph{query complexity}---how many lookups into the data structure are required to answer some query.
+Data structure problems are often divided into two steps: 1) construction and 2) query execution.
+The first step transforms a raw dataset $D$ into a structured database $\hat{D}$, while the second performs lookups into $\hat{D}$ to answer a query $q$.
+The performance of a data structure is typically quantified in terms of two measures: \emph{space complexity}---the memory required to store the structure, and \emph{query complexity}---the number of lookups needed to answer a query.
 One can typically tradeoff larger space complexity for smaller query complexity, and vice versa.
-We focus on these criteria as they are widely studied and have clear practical connections to efficiency.
+We focus on these criteria as they are well-studied and directly impact practical efficiency.

-To learn such data structures, we have a \emph{data-processing network} which learns how to map a raw dataset to a data structure, and a \emph{query network} which learns an algorithm for using the data structure to answer queries (Figure \ref{fig:arch}).
-In order to learn efficient data structures and query algorithms we impose constraints on the size of the data structures and on the number of lookups that the query network can make into the data structure.
+To learn data structures, we have a \emph{data-processing network} that learns how to map a raw dataset to a data structure, and a \emph{query network} that learns an algorithm to answer queries using the data structure (Fig.~\ref{fig:arch}).
+To ensure efficiency, we impose constraints on the data structure's size and the number of lookups the query network makes.
 Crucially, we propose end-to-end training of both networks such that the learned data structure and query algorithm are optimized for one another.
-Moreover, in settings where it is beneficial to learn lower-dimensional representations from high-dimensional data, end-to-end training encourages the representations to capture features of the problem that the data structure can exploit.
+In settings where it is beneficial to learn lower-dimensional representations from high-dimensional data, end-to-end training also encourages the representations to capture features that the data structure can exploit.

-On the one hand, learning the data-processing network and query network jointly in an end-to-end fashion seems obvious, especially given the many successes of end-to-end learning over the past decade.
-On the other hand, it might be hard to imagine such learning getting off the ground.
-For instance, if the data-processing network produces a random garbled function of the dataset, we cannot hope the query model to do anything meaningful.
-This is further complicated by the fact that these data structure tasks are more discrete and combinatorial in terms of how the query model accesses the data structure.
+Why should learning data-structures end-to-end be possible?
+On one hand, jointly learning the data-processing and query networks end-to-end seems obvious, given the many successes of end-to-end learning over the past decade.
+On the other hand, it can be hard to imagine such learning getting off the ground.
+For instance, if the data-processing network produces a random garbled function of the dataset, the query model cannot do anything meaningful.
+In fact, we do observe cases where end-to-end learning fails.
+This challenge is further compounded by the discrete and combinatorial nature of how the query model accesses the data structure and the minimal supervision provided to the models.
+Despite these challenges, we find that in several settings end-to-end learning can recover a variety of classical algorithms.